sogeuni/contents/abs/beyond-the-basic/loops.md

 **while**

-This construct tests for a condition at the top of a loop, and keeps looping as long as that condition is true (returns a 0 [[exit-status#EXITSTATUSREF|exit status]]).
+This construct tests for a condition at the top of a loop, and keeps looping as long as that condition is true (returns a 0 [[exit-and-exit-status#EXITSTATUSREF|exit status]]).
 In contrast to a [[loops1#FORLOOPREF1|for loop]], a _while loop_ finds use in situations where the number of loop repetitions is not known beforehand.

 **while** [ _condition_ ]
 do